LJXzz/qbb2022-answers/week2_homework/README.md

 For DNA ailgnment:
-The leading sequence has 46 gaps
+The first sequence has 46 gaps  with no leading gaps and trailling gap;
-The trailing sequence has 78 gaps
+The second sequence has 78 gaps with 1 leading gaps and 1 trailling gap;
+(I am not sure if 'leading gaps' means gaps at the start and 'trailling gap' means gaps at the end?)
-The alignment score is 266300
+The alignment score is 266300.

 For protein alignment:
-The leading sequence has 9 gaps
+The first sequence has 9 gaps with no leading gaps and trailling gap;
-The trailing sequence has 0 gaps
+The secound sequence has 0 gaps;
-The alignment score is 3801
+The alignment score is 3801.